microchip-pic-avr-examples/avr64dd32-getting-started-with-usart-mplabx/README.md

 ## 5. Synchronous Mode

 This project shows how to use Synchronous mode for the USART peripheral by connecting two instances and making them communicate with each other.
 In Synchronous mode, the XCK pin is required.
-The instance that acts as Host provides the clock on the XCK pin and the Client instance receives the clock on the XCK pin.
+The instance that acts as host provides the clock on the XCK pin and the client instance receives the clock on the XCK pin.
 This program sends the character `H` from one instance and the character `C` from the other, repeatedly.

 ### 5.1 Setup